Blake-design/learning-tree/README.md

 ## Creators

-This project was innovated of Blake McCarty and beautifully designed by Greg Zaragoza.
+This project was crafted as a collaboration between Blake McCarty and Greg Zaragoza.
+From the begining they worked tirelessly to bring thier own spark of creativity to life.